wp-pro-club/worker/readme.txt

 = 4.2.2 =

-- Fix: Fixed a bug that showed false positives when updating multiple plugins
+- Fix: Fixed a bug that showed false positives when updating multiple plugins.

 = 4.2.1 =